siimon/sl-deviations-exporter/README.markdown

 ## Setup

-You need to provide your desired lines and stations in config.json, see siteIdsAndLines object where the key is the siteId and the value is an array of the lines you want to track on that station.
+You need to provide your desired stations in config.json, see siteIds array.
 To find the siteId use [SL Platsuppslag](https://www.trafiklab.se/api/sl-platsuppslag)

 ## Running